 - Develop routines and create modified schedules.

-- If possible, take turns with your partner and alternate work shifts and watching the kids.
+- If possible, take turns with your partner and alternate work shifts and caretaking.

-- Have activities prepared (see educational resources below).
+- Have kids' activities prepared (see the educational resources on our Socialize Remotely page).
 Space permitting, give kids their own area to do their work.

 - As appropriate, try to implement “do not disturb” times with your children — set timers for quiet play and create hand signals for them to use if you are on a phone or video call.

-- Schedule breaks and allow yourself time to enjoy being home with your family (see the "Staying connected and motivated" section of the Health and Wellbeing page for ideas).
+- Schedule breaks and allow yourself time to enjoy being home with your family (see our Socialize Remotely page for ideas).

 - Seek out virtual support from family and friends through FaceTime, Google Duo, and other video calling apps.

-- Be kind to yourself and remember to breathe (see Mindfulness & Spirituality resources on the Health and Wellbeing page).
+- Be kind to yourself and remember to breathe (see Mindfulness & Spirituality resources on the Socialize Remotely page).

-For educational resources for kids, see the "Staying connected and motivated" section of the Health and Wellbeing page.
+For educational resources for kids, see our Socialize Remotely page.

 Employees who must be on campus for work and who typically commute via transit but are now hesitant to do so because of coronavirus can park in "no charge" or reduced rate garages at select Harvard facilities on the Cambridge, Allston, and Longwood campuses.